Cookies & Cups > Recipes > Cookies > Monster Cookies

 Recipe Ingredients

-• Butter: let it come to room temperature to make mixing easier.
+• Butter: Let it come to room temperature to make mixing easier.

-• Vanilla Extract: for extra sweet vanilla flavor!
+• Vanilla Extract: For extra sweet vanilla flavor!

-• Kosher Salt: if using regular-sized salt granules, reduce the amount of salt.
+• Kosher Salt: If using regular-sized salt granules, reduce the amount of salt.

 • All Purpose Flour

-• Rolled (Old Fashioned) Oats: quick oats work really well, too.
+• Rolled (Old Fashioned) Oats: Quick oats work really well, too.

-• Semi-Sweet Chocolate Chips: you can also use milk chocolate chips.
+• Semi-Sweet Chocolate Chips: You can also use milk chocolate chips.

-• M&Ms: or mini M&Ms if you feel like it!
+• M&Ms: Or mini M&Ms if you feel like it!

 How to Make Monster Cookies

-Tips for the Best Cookies
+Tips for Success

-• Don’t Over-Bake the Cookies: if they still look a little underdone when it’s time to pull them out, take them out of the oven anyway and let them finish baking as they cool on the cookie tray.
+• Don’t overbake the cookies.
+If they still look a little underdone when it’s time to pull them out, take them out of the oven anyway and let them finish baking as they cool on the cookie tray.

-Can I Freeze the Cookie Dough?
+Can I Freeze Monster Cookies?

 Monster cookies on a cooling rack.